Fire and rescue services

 Full travel advice: Local contacts

-Moroccan authorities regularly arrest suspected terrorists and people associated with terror groups.
-However, the threat remains.
+Moroccan authorities regularly arrest suspected terrorists and people associated with terrorist groups.

 In planning your activities, consider the kind of areas known to be terrorist targets and the level of security provided.